Ehd-e-Wafa: Plot

 The story revolves around a group of high-spirited friends who help, support, and enjoy one another's company as they overcome hardships in their lives.

 Four friends, Saad, Shahzain, Shariq and Shehryar call themselves the SSG (Special 'S' Gang because all their names start with the letter 'S').
 They all study at Lawrence College in Murree.
-Saad's family comprises his father, Brigadier (later Major General) Faraz Inam, who serves in the army, his mother and sister, Rahmeen, an aspiring artist.
+Saad's family consists of his father Brigadier (later Major General) Faraz Inam who serves in the army, his mother, and sister Rameen who is an aspiring artist.
 Shahzain belongs to a rich village family and is the closest to his grandfather, Malik Allahyar.
 Shariq's family consists of his sister, Ghazala and his widowed mother.
 Shehryar's father is a bandmaster.
-They often bunk college together at night and once caught by their hostel warden, Firdous Baig.
+They often bunk hostel together at night and got caught by their hostel warden Firdous Baig once.

-On the other hand, there is Dua and Rani.
+On the other hand, there are Dua and Rani.
 Rani is a vivacious girl, who comes from a rich village family.
 After three years, she is yet to pass her Intermediate exams, which she ultimately doesn't.
 Dua comes from Rawalpindi and is seen visiting her cousins, Aisha and Raheel in Murree.
 Raheel is obnoxious and is over-protective of Dua, which she immensely dislikes and tries to avoid him.

 Despite receiving warnings from the headmaster of the college, the SSG still bunk college and this time, they accidentally run into Dua and her cousins.
 Saad immediately recognizes Dua, while Shariq and Shehryar run away from the scene.
 Saad tells Shahzain that he had seen Dua twice before and has a crush on her but he didn't have the courage to tell her about his feelings.
 Shahzain encourages Saad to go after her and get to know her name since he didn't.
 They follow her and eventually get to know her name.

-The next day, they met Dua again after Shariq spots her with her cousins and tells the other three, who immediately rushes to her.
+The next day, they meet Dua again after Shariq spots her with her cousins and tells the other three, who immediately rush to her.
 As Shahzain and Shehryar begin to introduce themselves to Dua and tell her about Saad, Raheel pushes Saad, thinking he was harassing Dua and a physical fight follows.
-The police arrive and take Saad and Raheel into custody, while Shahzain and Shehryar flee, later joined by Shariq.
+The police arrive and take Saad and Raheel into custody, while Shahzain and Shehryar flee, and are later joined by Shariq.

 Dua's parents file a complaint against Saad, in the name of harassment.
 This causes a rift between the SSG.
 Shariq refuses to be involved in their tactics anymore.
 Saad slaps Shahzain, because he made a fuss in front of Dua.
-In the end, Saad, Shahzain and Shehryar were rusticated from the hostel.
-Since Shariq wasn't directly involved in the incident, no action was taken against him.
+In the end, Saad, Shahzain and Shehryar are rusticated from the hostel.
+Since Shariq wasn't directly involved in the incident, no action is taken against him.